-Plaintiff incorporates by reference each and every paragraph of this Complaint as though set forth in full in this cause of action and further alleges:
+Plaintiff incorporates by reference the factual allegations of this Complaint as though set forth in full in this cause of action and further alleges:

-- 47. At all relevant and material times, Defendants designed, manufactured, packaged, marketed, advertised, distributed, and sold Saxagliptin, placing the products into the stream of commerce. - 48.
-At all relevant and material times, Saxagliptin was designed, manufactured, packaged, marketed, advertised, distributed, and sold by Defendants in a defective and unreasonably dangerous condition. - 49.
-Saxagliptin was expected to reach, and did reach, users and consumers, including Plaintiff, without any alterations or changes in their defective and unreasonably dangerous condition. - 50.
-Saxagliptin was used by Plaintiff in the foreseeable manner normally intended, recommended, promoted, and marketed by Defendants. - 51.
-Saxagliptin was defective and unreasonably dangerous when each product entered the stream of commerce in one or more of the following ways:

-- a.
-Saxagliptin contained manufacturing and design defects in that the product caused and/or increased the risk of experiencing an adverse event, including but not limited to heart failure, congestive heart failure, cardiac failure, death from heart failure, and other serious health conditions. - b.
-Saxagliptin was not safe because the health risks associated with each product outweighed the benefits or utility of the product. - Saxagliptin was marketed and promoted for use when they carried an unreasonable and unnecessary risk of serious injury. - d.
+- 51. At all relevant and material times, the Defendants designed, manufactured, packaged, marketed, advertised, distributed, and sold Saxagliptin, placing the products into the stream of commerce. - 52.
+At all relevant and material times, Saxagliptin was designed, manufactured, packaged, marketed, advertised, distributed, and sold by Defendants in a defective and unreasonably dangerous condition. - 53.
+Saxagliptin was expected to reach, and did reach, users and consumers, including Plaintiff, without any alterations or changes in their defective and unreasonably dangerous condition. - 54.
+Saxagliptin was used by Plaintiff in the foreseeable manner normally intended, recommended, promoted, and marketed by Defendants. - 55.
+Saxagliptin was defective and unreasonably dangerous when each product entered the stream of commerce in one or more of the following particulars: - a.
+Saxagliptin contained manufacturing and design defects in that each product caused and/or increased the risk of experiencing an adverse event, including, but not limited to heart failure, congestive heart failure, cardiac failure, death from heart failure, and other serious health conditions. - b.
+Saxagliptin was not safe because the health risks associated with each product outweighed the benefits. - c.
+Saxagliptin was marketed and promoted for use when they carried an unreasonable and unnecessary risk of serious injury. - d.
 Saxagliptin was insufficiently and/or inadequately tested by Defendants. - e.
+Saxagliptin was not safe due, in part, to inadequate and defective instructions and inadequate and defective warnings provided by Defendants.
-Saxagliptin was not safe due, in part, to inadequate and defective instructions and inadequate and defective warnings provided by Defendants. - f.
-Saxagliptin was unreasonably dangerous in that, as designed, the risks of serious injury posed by using the products exceeded any benefits/utility the products were designed to or might in fact bestow. - g.
-Saxagliptin was defective in design in that the products neither bore, nor were packaged with, nor were accompanied by, warnings adequate to alert and inform users, including Plaintiff, of the increased risks associated with using the products, including, but not limited to, the risk of heart failure, congestive heart failure, cardiac failure, death from heart failure, and other serious health conditions - h.
-Saxagliptin was not accompanied by adequate warnings and instructions for use that included adequate information to fully apprise users, consumers, and the medical, pharmaceutical, and scientific communities of the potential risks and

-- serious side effects associated with using the products such that users could make a fully informed decision about purchase and use of the product. - Saxagliptin was unsafe for normal or reasonably anticipated use.
-Said products were defective and unreasonably dangerous in design, construction and/or composition. - Saxagliptin was defective and unreasonably dangerous because the products did not conform to an express warranty of the manufacturer about the product. - k.
-Saxagliptin was defective and unreasonably dangerous due to inadequate warnings, inadequate clinical trials, testing and study, and inadequate reporting regarding the results of the clinical trials, testing and study. - 52.
-Saxagliptin as manufactured and supplied by the Defendants was defective due to inadequate warnings and instructions because, after Defendants knew or should have known of the risk of injuries from use, Defendants failed to provide adequate warnings to the medical community and the consumers to whom the drugs were directly marketed and advertised; and, further, Defendants continued to affirmatively promote Saxagliptin as safe and effective. - 53.
-A reasonable person who had actual knowledge of the increased risks associated with using Saxagliptin would have concluded that Saxagliptin should not have been marketed to or used by Plaintiff and Plaintiff's physicians. - 54.
-Even though Defendants knew or should have known of the defective nature of Saxagliptin, Defendants continued to design, manufacture and sell Saxagliptin so as to maximize sales and profits at the expense of the public health and safety.
-Defendant thus acted with conscious and deliberate disregard of the foreseeable harm caused by Saxagliptin.
+- f.
+Saxagliptin was unreasonably dangerous in that, as designed, the risks of serious injury posed by using the products exceeded any benefits the products were designed to or might in fact bestow. - g.
+Saxagliptin was defective in design in that the products neither bore, nor were packaged with, nor were accompanied by, warnings adequate to alert users, including Plaintiff, of the increased risks associated with using the products, including, but not limited to, the risk of heart failure, congestive heart failure, cardiac failure, death from heart failure, and other serious health conditions - h.
+Saxagliptin was not accompanied by adequate warnings and instructions for use that included adequate information to fully apprise users, consumers, and the medical, pharmaceutical and scientific communities of the potential risks and serious side effects associated with using the products. - Saxagliptin was unsafe for normal or reasonably anticipated use.
+Said products were defective and unreasonably dangerous in design, construction, and/or composition. - j.
+Saxagliptin was defective and unreasonably dangerous, because the products did not conform to representations made by the manufacturer of the product. - k.
+Saxagliptin was defective and unreasonably dangerous due to inadequate warnings, inadequate clinical trials, testing and study, and inadequate reporting regarding the results of the clinical trials, testing and study. - 56.
+Saxagliptin, as manufactured and supplied by the Defendants, was defective due to inadequate warnings and instructions because after Defendants knew or should have known of the risk of injuries from use, Defendants failed to provide adequate warnings to the medical community and the consumers to whom the drugs were directly marketed and advertised; and, further, Defendants continued to affirmatively promote Saxagliptin as safe and effective. - 57.
+A reasonable person who had actual knowledge of the increased risks associated with using Saxagliptin would have concluded that Saxagliptin should not have been marketed to or used by Plaintiff and Plaintiff's physicians.